Testosterone Level Test

 The best time to collect blood for a testosterone test is between 7 and 10 in the morning, and the testosterone levels are usually at their maximum at this time.

-A small needle will be used by a medical professional to draw blood from a vein in the arm.
+A medical professional will use a small needle to draw blood from a vein in the arm.
 After the needle is inserted, a small amount of blood will be collected in a test tube or vial.
 The needle may sting somewhat when it enters or exits the body, and usually, this only takes a few minutes.

 How do I get ready for the test?